boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/100-stacked-area-chart.md

 #### Category Axis Label Rotation

-This allows you to define the rotation angle for the category axis labels to display.
+This feature allows you to specify the rotation angle for displaying the category axis labels.

 ![Axis label rotation](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/axis-label-rotation.png)